nats-io/nats-site/content/blog/resgate_nats.md

 +++
 categories = ["Community"]
 date = "2018-09-07"
-tags = ["community", "engineering"] title = "Guest Post | Resgate - a Realtime API Gateway" author = "Samuel Jirénius"
+tags = ["community", "engineering", "guest-post", "rest", "architecture", "microservices", "websocket", "real-time" ] title = "Guest Post: Synchronize web apps in real time with NATS" author = "Samuel Jirénius"
 +++

-# Synchronize web client data in real time with NATS

 REST APIs are nice.
 Simple.
 Stateless.
 Scalable.
 But to keep client data updated in real time, things get more complicated.
 Streaming events is easy, but you start having to deal with questions like: